 There are several cliff dwelling sites in Sedona.
 Palatki and Honanki are the largest.
 These cliff dwellings were inhabited by the Sinagua people from 1,100 to 1,400 AD.
 Both sites contain the remains of ancient buildings and pictographs.

 From what we were told and what I read online, Palatki Heritage Site is the more impressive of these two sites.
 It is also easier to get to.
-However, Palatki is closed in 2021 due to a renovation project.

 To get to Palatki Heritage Site, you will take Boynton Pass Road.
 This road becomes a well-graded gravel road a short distance past Aerie Road.
 Turn right onto Forest 525 Road, stay right at the fork, and take Forest Road to the end, where it dead-ends at this site.